How’s your budget looking? Are your investments growing toward your goals? How about that debt payoff plan?

 |Available Via||Web app + iOS and Android||Desktop app + iOS and Android|

 |Customer Service||Phone + in-person support at local offices||Phone support, live chat, and community forums|

-Personal Capital is a free app that was launched in 2011, and was recently acquired by financial services provider Empower.
+Empower, previously known as Personal Capital, is a free app that was launched in 2011, and was recently acquired by financial services provider Empower.